-The Samoa Agricultural Competitiveness Enhancement Program (SACEP)
+The Samoa Agricultural Competitiveness Enhancement Program (SACEP) and the Samoa Agriculture and Fisheries Productivity and Marketing (SAFPROM) Project.

-This is a large World Bank project coming to an end in March 2018.
-Several main activities took place for livestock.
+These are large World Bank projects.
+SACEP ended in March 2018, and will be followed by SAFPROM, commencing late 2019 or early 2020.
+Several main activities took place for livestock in SACEP.
 The project developed breeding in 4 livestock species including sheep - imported Fiji Fantastic breeders in 2015.
 SACEP offered a matched grants program (50/50 with landholder 50% being cash or loan).
 This program is very relevant for SR which are capital intensive to start up (mainly fencing, housing and water infrastructure audited by MAF before stock are sold to landholders).
 Those wanting assistance need to match the grant amount and can use their own funds or apply for a loan under the Development Bank or SBEC (Small Business Enterprise Corporation).
 The project was very broad and included capital for one mobile and one stationary abattoir.
 One mobile unit is up and running and a stationary unit is being planned.
-These will focus on cattle at first.
+These will focus on cattle at first